-The tax rate differential on losses incurred outside of Canada of \$19,155 in the first quarter of 2023 (2022 - tax differential on income earned outside of Canada of \$15,272) principally reflected the impact of net investment losses and income taxed in Mauritius and India at lower rates.
-The provision for income taxes increased in the first quarter of 2023 principally due to deferred tax arising from unrealized gains on the company's investment in BIAL, which is held by Anchorage and FIH Mauritius.
+The tax rate differential on income earned outside of Canada of \$37,954 and \$18,799 in the second quarter and first six months of 2023 (2022 - tax differential on losses incurred earned outside of Canada of \$15,145 and on income earned outside of Canada of \$127) principally reflected the impact of net investment income and losses taxed in Mauritius and India at lower rates.
+The provision for income taxes increased in the second quarter and first six months of 2023 principally due to deferred tax arising from unrealized gains on the company's investment in BIAL, which is held by Anchorage and FIH Mauritius.
 Investment gains earned in Anchorage are subject to a higher tax rate compared to FIH Mauritius.